MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 After you complete this lab, you will be able to:

-- Activate WhiteSource Bolt
+- Activate WhiteSource Bolt.
-- Run a build pipeline and review WhiteSource security and compliance report
+- Run a build pipeline and review the WhiteSource security and compliance report.

 ## Estimated timing: 45 minutes